 Another of my favorite day trips from Akita is to the Oga Peninsula, visiting which serves two main purposes.
 One is cultural: Oga-hantou is the origin of the Namahage myth, and has a museum where you can experience it.
 Secondly, of course, is the stunning natural landscape, with towering forests, endless rice fields and fisherman’s villages that seem straight out of anime.

 While Akita is not my favorite city in Japan, it’s not a total write-off.
 At worst, it makes for a practical base to explore the rest of Akita prefecture, with relaxing walks through Senshu Park peppered in.
 At best?
 It’s home of the annual Kanto Matsuri, one of Japan’s most famous summer festivals, assuming you can get a hotel room during that time (you often have to book almost a year in advance in order to do so).

 Is Akita Worth Visiting?

 Akita prefecture is definitely worth visiting.
 The diversity of destinations and experiences is simply amazing.
 You can spend the morning with the Namahage on the Oga peninsula and then be with cuddly shiba inu in Odate by evening.
 Likewise, you can spend a winter day soaking in the balmy waters of Tsuru-no-yu, before freezing inside an ice cave at Yokote Castle.

 Now, what about Akita city?
 While I generally love secondary and tertiary Japanese cities, I have to admit that Akita left me somewhat cold, for a variety of reasons.
-However, that may change next year, after I (hopefully) attend the Kantou Matsuri there.
-At minimum, Akita-shi makes a great base for exploring the rest of the prefecture.
+However, that changed in 2023, after I (finally) attended the Kanto Matsuri there.
+Even if you can’t incorporate the matsuri into your Akita itinerary, Akita-shi makes a great base for exploring the rest of the prefecture.